-Upon successful completion of your project, activity or opportunity, you will be required to complete an online survey within one calendar month of the activity taking place and make an appointment with a Careers Advisor to discuss how the opportunity has enhanced your employability.
+Upon successful completion of your project, activity or opportunity, you will be required to complete an online survey and make an appointment with a Careers Adviser to discuss how the opportunity has enhanced your employability.

 We will also ask you to share your story, for example through a poster presentation, blog, written report, student profile or news article, telling us what you did with the money.
 Edge Hill University reserves the right to use this information in future publicity material.

 We will also ask you to become a Fund Ambassador, working with the Scholarships Officer to promote the fund, sharing your story and enthusiasm with your peers.